How to Enable / Disable “InContent Preferences” Feature in Mozilla Firefox?

 Once you enable this hidden feature, you'll get the Preferences in a separate tab just like a web page instead of a window as shown in following screenshot:

-To enable this new InContent Preferences feature, simply follow these simple steps:
+To enable / disable this new InContent Preferences feature, simply follow these simple steps:

 1. Open Firefox and type about:config in the addressbar and press Enter.
 It'll confirm, click on I'll be careful, I promise! button.